AaronAlvarez2291/Goldman-Sachs-Crack-Leaked-Passsword-Database-Project/README.md

 <h2>Observations</h2>

-In this section you can see what we observed when we ran the hashes through hashcat and crackworkstation.
-We could also see the output we got when we broke the hashes and finally we can see how easily the MD5 algorithm can be broken today using tools such as hashcat.
+In this section you can see what I observed when we ran the hashes through hashcat and crackworkstation.
+You could also see the output I got when we broke the hashes and finally you can see how easily the MD5 algorithm can be broken today using tools such as hashcat.

 <b>Security Algorithms used:</b>